-Per Share Total Initial public offering price \$ \$ Underwriting discount \$ \$ Proceeds, before expenses, to LPL Investment Holdings Inc. \$ \$ Proceeds, before expenses, to the selling stockholders \$ \$ To the extent the underwriters sell more than shares of common stock, the underwriters have the option to purchase up to a at the initial public offering price less the underwriting discount. n additional shares
+Per Share Total

+Initial public offering price \$ \$

+Underwriting discount \$ \$

+Proceeds, before expenses, to LPL Investment Holdings Inc. \$ \$

+Proceeds, before expenses, to the selling stockholders \$ \$

+To the extent the underwriters sell more than shares of common stock, the underwriters have the option to purchase up from at the initial public offering price less the underwriting discount. o to an additional sha ares

 The underwriters expect to deliver the shares against payment in New York, New York on , 2010.

 Goldman, Sachs & Co.
+Morgan Stanley

-BofA Merrill Lynch Morgan Stanley J.P.
+BofA Merrill Lynch J.P.
 Morgan